بِاسْمِهِ سُبْحَانَهُ

 So I certainly declare to my sisters and my ma’nawî children who are young amongst you:

 The sole means of the happiness of women in this world as well as their happiness in the âkhirah and saving elevated morals in their fitrah from corruption is tarbiyyah of religion in the sphere of Islam; there are no other means.
 You hear about the degradation the unfortunate women in Russia have fallen into.
 In one part of the Risale-i Nur, it is said that a man of sound mind does not build his love for his wife on her transitory, exterior beauty of five to ten years, rather he should build his love on her compassion which is the most permanent and beautiful of the women’s beauties and on the beauty of her virtues that are particular to womanhood.
 So that as the unfortunate gets older, her husband's love for her can continue.
 Because it becomes necessary to love each other with more respect and compassion as they get older, since his wife is not a temporary helper companion merely in the life of this world, but rather an eternal and lovable life companion in his eternal life.
-The family life, which after a temporary animal-like relationship under the veil of the tarbiyyah of present civilization is subjected to eternal separation, has begun to collapse together with its foundations.
+The family life, which after a temporary animal-like relationship under the veil of the tarbiyyah of present civilisation is subjected to eternal separation, has begun to collapse together with its foundations.

-Also, in one part of the Risale-i Nur, it is said: Fortunate is the man who in order not to lose his eternal companion imitates his sâliha wife, he too becomes sâlih.
-Also, happy is the woman who sees her husband pious and she too becomes pious so as not to lose her eternal friend and companion; she attains her happiness in the âkhirah within her happiness in this world.
-Unfortunate is the man who follows his wife in dissipation and does not try to make her give it up; he joins her too.
+Furthermore, in one part of the Risale-i Nur, it was said: Happy is the man who imitates his sâliha wife so as not to lose his eternal companion; he, too, becomes sâlih.
+Also, happy is the woman who sees her husband as pious, and she, too, becomes pious so as not to lose her eternal friend and companion; within her happiness in this world, she attains her happiness in the âkhirah.
+Unfortunate is the man who follows his wife who fell into dissipation and does not try to make her give it up; he, too, joins her.
 Unfortunate is the woman who sees her husband's fisq and imitates him in another way.
 Alas for the wife and husband who assist one another in throwing each other into the fire!
-That is, they encourage each other in the fantasies of civilization.
+That is, they encourage each other in the fantasies of civilisation.

 Thus, the meaning of the Risale-i Nur’s sentences with this substance is this: at this time, the cause to unfold family life and its happiness in the world and the âkhirah and to unfold the elevated morals in women can only be through Islamic âdâb within the sphere of the Sharî’ah.